Genitourinary Disease Oriented Team (GU-DOT)

 ProposalGlobal BenchmarksSpecific BenchmarksDOT Leaders

-The BACKGROUND: UC Irvine’s Chao Family Comprehensive Cancer Center (CFCCC) is one of only 41 NCI-Designated Comprehensive Cancer Centers in the United States and the only one in Orange County.
-The GOALS of the Cancer Center’s Genitourinary Disease Oriented Team (GU-DOT) includes biomarker validation: markers from biospecimens that can be obtained non-invasively in order to predict and monitor the clinical behavior of prostate cancer.
+BACKGROUND: UC Irvine’s Chao Family Comprehensive Cancer Center (CFCCC) is one of only 45 NCI-Designated Comprehensive Cancer Centers in the United States and the only one in Orange County.
+Goals of the Cancer Center’s Genitourinary Disease Oriented Team (GU-DOT) include biomarker validation: markers from biospecimens that can be obtained non-invasively in order to predict and monitor the clinical behavior of prostate cancer.
 In addition, the investigation of the role of inflammation in the development of prostate cancer, particularly as it may involve chronic infection with retroviruses, stromal effects or survival signals derived from pro-inflammatory cytokines.
-And finally, the identification of natural products that may modulate the growth of prostate cancer cells through unusual signaling pathways such as the Wnt or the Insulin-like Growth Factors Receptor pathways.
+Finally, the identification of natural products that may modulate the growth of prostate cancer cells through unusual signaling pathways such as the Wnt or the Insulin-like Growth Factors Receptor pathways.

 PROPOSAL: The Genitourinary Disease Oriented Team (GU-DOT) will be a multi-disciplinary consortium comprised of UC Irvine investigators from the disciplines of radiology, pathology, molecular biology/biochemistry, epidemiology & biostatistics, urology and electrical engineering/computer science.
 The GU-DOT will engage investigators who have an interest in translational science, comparative effectiveness research in surgery, health care disparities, and drug discovery in prostate cancers.
 Additionally, the GU-DOT will encompass the Schools of Medicine, Biological Sciences, and Engineering.
 The GU-DOT will carry out clinical and translational research under the auspices of the Chao Family NCI-Designated Comprehensive Cancer Center.

-The GU-DOT will have the following Translational Research programmatic components:
+The GU-DOT has the following Translational Research programmatic components:

-These components are highly relevant to prostate carcinogenesis; they can be investigated with tools unique to UCI and offer the opportunity for highly collaborative interactions among the participants.
+These components are highly relevant to prostate carcinogenesis; they can be investigated with tools unique to UC Irvine and offer the opportunity for highly collaborative interactions among the participants.

 Prostate Cancer Prevention: